rahendz/HMVCI/README.md

 6.  in `application/config` directory, duplicate and rename `database-sample.php` into `database.php`

 ## Simple Documentation
+You can check manually simple documentation that implemented in welcome controller at `application/modules/welcome`, there will be 4 folders, config, controllers, models and views.

 #### Extends Controller
 There is 3 optional extends controller to use my modular and theme engine with properly.
 - Api Controller *for using restful service as server or client*